Rcs, Cairo revenues stable at 845 million but profits down (-31%)

 Corriere della Sera, reads a note from RCS, it was the first Italian newspaper on newsstands with a total active digital customer base at the end of 2022 of 508 thousand subscriptions (+32.3% compared to 31 December 2021), while the digital customer base of Gazzetta pay products at the end of 2022 is equal to 171 thousand subscriptions (80 thousand at the end of 2021).

-Finally, RCS “believes that it is possible to set itself the goal of achieving highly positive margins (EBITDA) in 2023 as well, up on those achieved in 2022 and to continue with further cash generation from operating management”.
+Finally, RCS “believes that it is possible to set itself the goal of achieving highly positive margins (EBITDA) also in 2023, up on those achieved in 2022 and to continue with further cash generation from operating management”.

 #Rcs #Cairo #revenues #stable #million #profits